 Welcome to The Chronicle, an entirely student-run, independent organization that has served as the campus watchdog for 111 years!
 Now we are looking for new students to help continue The Chronicle’s legacy as we enter our 112th year.
 And we’d love to have YOU on board.

 We have many sections to offer incoming freshmen or returning Duke students looking to get involved: News, Sports, Recess, Towerview, Photography, Design, Online, Multimedia, Edit Board and Opinion.
-If you have any interest at all, we highly recommend attending a recruitment event or reaching out to our Recruitment Chairs Rachel Chason and Amrith Ramkumar, at email@example.com and firstname.lastname@example.org.
+If you have any interest at all, we highly recommend attending a recruitment event or reaching out to our Recruitment Chairs Likhitha Butchireddygari and Frances Beroset, at email@example.com and firstname.lastname@example.org.

 We think it’s awesome to be part of an organization that is older than the University itself, and can say with certainty that working here has been one of the most impactful, unique, and incredible experiences we’ve had at Duke.
 No other organization allows you to engage and connect with the community so extensively – and meet amazing, passionate people along the way.